-Prepared by Aclima, Inc. in partnership with Acterra and the SMMI Project Expert Group
+Prepared by Aclima, Inc.

 The Statewide Mobile Monitoring Initiative is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment - particularly in disadvantaged communities.